 Physical Habits of Anxiety

 When ongoing stress is present in our lives, there is only so much of it that the human body can swallow before it begins to reveal itself to the outside world.
 Every human copes with worry and concern in their own ways.
 Some of these coping manners turn into habits, particularly bad habits.
-The reason bad habits can develop during periods of anxiety is because we are so overwhelmed in our minds that we start to act out as a form of distraction.
+The reason bad habits can develop during periods of anxiety is that we are so overwhelmed in our minds that we start to act out as a form of distraction.
 Some of the most common bad habits used to cope with anxiety include:

-- Biting and picking at your nails, often times to the point of bleeding and infection
+- Biting and picking at your nails, oftentimes to the point of bleeding and infection

 Skin picking/hair pulling

 - Constant eating and snacking on unhealthy food

 Lack of eating

 - Loss of appetite or no interest in eating

 Dealing with distortion of body image and desire to lose weight by controlling food intake

 Serious medical concerns are associated with an eating disorder due to the lack of nutrients to the body.